 Simply put, the brighter the scene you want to shoot, the lower the sensitivity of your camera.

-We say a photo is taken 'against the light' when the light source is directly facing the photographer and illuminates the subject from behind.
+We say a photo is 'backlit' when the light source is directly facing the photographer and illuminates the subject from behind.

 If you have a contrast between dark furniture and bright sunlight the room looks gloomy and unventilated.